 - It is uncertain whether instability at the decompressed segments is directly affected by laminectomy or the natural progression of degenerative lumbar scoliosis.
 The purpose then of this study was to answer that question.
-Did the surgery cause the instability, did the surgery fail to address the instability?
+Did the surgery cause the instability, or did the surgery fail to address the instability?
 Both?

 The surgeons then examined the case files of sixty (60) patients with degenerative lumbar scoliosis.

 - The 60 patients were divided into two groups.

 - Patients with post-laminectomy instability at the point of the surgery.
 (For example, if scoliosis is in L3, L4, L5 and you have continued instability there.)

 - Patients with post-laminectomy instability in the adjacent segments.
 (For example, if scoliosis is in L3, L4, L5 and you have instability now in L1, L2)